-Echo Lake, the small pool of water at the end of Hollywood Boulevard is the home of some of the biggest attractions Disney World has to offer, including the newest and most hip.
+Echo Lake, the small pool of water at the end of Hollywood Boulevard is a mix of show, singing and a ride to a galaxy far far away.

 - Indiana Jones Epic Stunt Spectacular – A live show full of thrilling stunts based on the Indiana Jones movie series.

-- Star Tours - Take a ride to Endor on Star Tours, an inter-galactic journey you won’t soon forget.
+- Star Tours: The Adventures Continue – Take a ride to Endor on Star Tours, an inter-galactic journey you won’t soon forget.

 - Muppet-Vision 3-D – A hilarious 3-D experience starring Kermit and friends.
 Even the old guys from the balcony get in the act.

-- Walt Disney: One Man's Dream - A walking tour of images and items from Uncle Walt’s life.
-A history buffs dream.
+- Walt Disney Presents – A walking tour of images and items from Uncle Walt’s life and Disney history.
+It’s history buffs dream.